Sheetaltkr/PyBer_Analysis/README.md

    -   Urban cities have lowest average fare per driver **16.6**
    -   Rural average fare per driver is **~3x** times Urban average fare per driver

+   **Summary**

+   -   Due to the fact that Urban cities are highest populated, Rural cities are lowest populated and Suburban are moderately populated
+   -   The ride share demand is highest in Urban and lowest in Rural cities
+   -   Higher demand requires more drivers and higher rides, hence highest fare collections
+   -   Lower demand means less no. rides, less no. drivers and hence lowest fare collections
+   -   In Rural cities, due to longer distances between the ride starting and ending points and lower no. of rides the Average Fare per Ride and Average Fare per Driver is              highest.
+   -   In Urban cities, due to shorter distances between the ride starting and ending points and higher no. of rides the Average Fare per Ride and Average Fare per Driver is            lowest.

   Pyber Ridesharing multiple line chart

   ![Pyber_fare_summary](https://github.com/Sheetaltkr/PyBer_Analysis/blob/main/analysis/Pyber_fare_summary.png)